 Deer taken in one EAB county, city, or town do not "carry over" to any other EAB county, city, or town.
 Each county, city, or town is its own separate management unit with regards to EAB.

-Private lands in Accomack, Albemarle, Amherst (west of Rt.
-29), Augusta, Bedford, Botetourt, Carroll, Clarke, Culpeper, Fauquier, Floyd, Franklin, Frederick, Greene, Grayson, Hanover, Henrico, James City, Madison, Montgomery, Orange, Page, Prince George, Pulaski, Rappahannock, Roanoke, Rockingham (east of Rts.
-613 and 731), Shenandoah, Stafford, Warren, Wythe, and York counties
+Deer taken on out-of-season kill permits do not count toward EAB.

+Private lands in Accomack,

+Albemarle, Amherst (west of

+Rt.
+29), Augusta, Bedford,

+Botetourt, Carroll, Chesterfield,

+Clarke, Craig, Culpeper, Fauquier,

+Floyd, Franklin, Frederick,

+Giles, Grayson, Greene,

+Hanover, Henrico, James City,

+Madison, Montgomery, Orange,

+Page, Prince George, Pulaski,

+Rappahannock, Roanoke,

+Rockingham (east of Rts.

+613 and 731), Shenandoah,

+Spotsylvania, Stafford, Warren,

+Wythe, and York counties